tntdyna/dopy/README.md

 Methods
 =======

-The methods of the DoManager are self explanatory; ex.
+The methods of the DoManager are self explanatory, for example:

 ```pycon
     >>> do.all_active_droplets()